odow/StochOptFormat/README.md

 Finally, StochOptFormat is not an algebraic modeling language for stochastic programming.
 Instead, it is an instance format [5].

-You should not write StochOptFormat files by hand.
+You should not need to write StochOptFormat files by hand.
 Nor should you need to consider the exact layout of the file when formulating your model.
 The analog is the MPS file format.
 No one writes MPS files by hand, and most people are probably unaware of the exact structure and syntax of an MPS file.
-Instead, we use high-level algebraic modeling languages like [JuMP] to build models, and we expect our solvers to handle the difficulty of reading and writing the MPS files.
+Instead, we use high-level algebraic modeling languages like [JuMP](https://jump.dev) to build models, and we expect our solvers to handle the difficulty of reading and writing the MPS files.

 ## Example